mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--sandbox-extra-os-packages=…`
 > Magic file:          | `.halcyon/sandbox-extra-os-packages`

-Additional OS packages to install in the sandbox layer, as build-time dependencies.
+Additional OS packages to install in the sandbox directory, as build-time dependencies.

 The packages must be separated by whitespace, and may include a GNU _bash_ regular expression, specified as a _`pattern`_`:` prefix.